saketl7/ModernFurniture/README.md

 ## Overview
 The project mentioned here is an Android application that would require a database system with live data import/export capabilities for buying the items which suits best in the room and its availability as well as a central database to store various things like coloring of the room and seeing the frames placed in the room.

+## Product Functions
+The product should allow users to access various designs/ painting options for their room before actually coloring it.
+They can even place objects virtually before buying them and would get recommendations of the same product’s availability.